-I have written extensively about Knowledge Organisers over the last year or so, and although the reaction to them has been mostly positive, there have been some criticisms.
+I have written and spoken a lot about Knowledge Organisers over the few last years, and although the reaction to them has been mostly positive, there have been some criticisms.
 I address most of these in this FAQ blog post, but it’s worth quickly dealing with the most common here.
 It is the criticism that knowledge is pointless without the ability to apply it.
 What we are really interested in is critical thinking, not mindlessly regurgitating an endless list of facts.
 So should a knowledge organiser really be what we are putting at the centre of our learning?

 It’s a compelling criticism, and in a sense is correct in terms of its aim.
 Of course we all want children to be critical thinkers, and to be able to ask insightful questions about the topic that they are studying, and debate and reason and probe.
 But whilst we may all agree on the aim, there is debate about the journey that we must take to get there.
 Daisy Christodoulou, in Making Good Progress, categories these different approaches in method as:

 - Teaching Skills Directly – the generic-skill method

 - Teaching Skills Indirectly – the deliberate-practice method

 Drawing on empirical evidence from psychological experiments, Christodoulou argues convincingly that there is no such thing as a ‘generic skill’, and so trying to directly teach, say ‘critical thinking’ is a lost cause.
 You may be wonderful at thinking critically about, say, Baroque art, but that will help you not a jot if someone asks you to critically evaluate Presocratic schools of philosophical thought.